-Now that your scared to fry your fish…let’s do that!
-Fry fish until golden brown, about 2-3 minutes per side.
+Now that you’re scared to fry your fish…let’s do that!
+Fry fish until golden brown, about 2–3 minutes per side.
 Turn over and cook other side until golden brown.

 Place on a paper towel lined plate to drain.
 (Please note you can bake them if you prefer.
 I tried it both ways.
 I liked the fried better… cause ummm…it’s fried…but the bake works too!)

 While fish is cooking butter the Ciabatta rolls and place in a preheated 400-degree oven and toast lightly.
 About 4–5 minutes.

 Make your homemade tartar sauce by combining 1/2 cup Mayonnaise with 1 Tablespoon prepared yellow mustard and 2 tsp sweet pickle relish.
 Mix.

 Add salt and pepper to taste and a sprinkle of Old Bay Seasoning if you have it.

 This homemade tartar sauce is SO much better than the bottled!
 It’s creamy with just the right amount of sweet and spice!
 (Kinda like me!
 Okay…maybe not!
 But it’s the perfect “bait” for this sandwich!)

 Spread Tartar Sauce on top of Top half of the Ciabatta Roll.
 (Sure it’s gonna end up on your bottom half…like a “sinker”…but go ahead and make it work to hit those hips!)

 On the bottom of the Ciabatta Roll, lay two fish fillets next to each other…let ’em spoon!
 Lol We want our fish to snuggle!

 Add a slice of Munster Cheese.
 This will allow it to melt on top of those hot fish fillets.
 Add two slices of Tomatoes.